royalfalcon1146/python/pandas.md

-### install pandas in cmd / terminal
+### Install Pandas in the terminal
 `pip install pandas`
-### highly recommended to plot graphs: install matplotlib module too
+### Installing Matplotlib for graphs too
 `pip install matplotlib`

 ---

-### use pandas on a ready csv file then print it
+### Use pandas on a ready csv file then print it
 ```
 myPandaTable = pandas.read_csv("csv file path")
 print(myPandaTable)
 ```
-### pandas can accept also dictionaries but they have to be written in the following way:
+### Pandas can also accept dictionaries but they have to be written in the following way:
 ```
 myDictionary = {
   "Companies":["BMW","Koenigsegg","Porsche"]